WHAT IS TITLE INSURANCE?

 future losses due to title defects which are created by some past event (i.e., event prior to

 the acquisition of the property.)
-These risks are far less obvious than those protected
+These risks are far less obvious than those protected against

-will answer some commonly asked questions about title insurance.
+some commonly asked questions about title insurance.

 In order to determine the status of title, Chicago Title conducts a diligent search of the public